hsd-inflab/grundlagen-der-informatik-4/Course 4: JavaFX/README.md

 3. Extend the application with the following features:
     - No number is drawn more than once
     - All numbers are in ascending order
+4. Explain why Maven is used in this context and how it makes software development easier.

 ![lotto](../images/21_lotto.png)